Healthy Homes Assessment Kenepuru

 Insulation Kenepuru

-Underfloor and ceiling insulation is a requirement in all rental homes since 1 July 2019.
-Property managers and landlords must ensure that the insulation meets the new standard.
-In some cases, existing ceiling insulation or insulation in the sub floor space might need to be filled with or replaced.
+Insulation for underfloor and ceilings is required on all rental houses since 1 July 2019.
+All landlords and property managers should make sure the insulation meets standards that are in line with the latest quality.
+In some cases, old ceiling insulation as well as insulation within the subfloor space might need to be replaced or replaced.

-A properly insulated home can help control condensation and lower the chance of mould and dampness and will also make more easy to the house to keep warmth.
+A well-insulated property can reduce condensation and reduce the chances of mould and damp, and also makes more easy to allow the house to hold heat.

-The "R" is a symbol for thermal resistance and it is a measurement of how well insulation withstands heat flow.
-The higher the R-value, the better the insulation.
+The "R" signifies thermal resistance and it is a measurement of how well the insulation withstands heat flow.
+The greater the R-value, the more effective the insulation.

 Kenepuru Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside It’s about having to ensure there is somewhere for surface and ground water to go, and also stop it from getting inside.
-When it is about damp and water, it is often what you don’t see that could become a major issue, causing damage to your investment and harming the tenant’s health.
+Making sure your rental property is protected from the effects of moisture isn’t just a matter of the interior of the building it is also about the outside.
+You must ensure there is somewhere for surface and ground water to go and also stop it from getting inside.
+When it comes to moisture and damp it is usually the concerns you don’t notice that can become a big problem, causing the property to suffer and affecting your tenant’s health.

-Rental properties must be equipped with efficient drainage to get rid of the stormwater and surface waters, and ground water, including the proper outfall or runoff.
-Making sure the water is able to go, and also that it doesn’t sit beneath buildings is an essential part of maintaining your property’s dry.
+Properties that are rented must have efficient drainage to get rid of rainwater, storm water, and ground water, including an appropriate runoff or outfall.
+Making sure that the water is able to go, and that it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.

-In addition to an irrigation system to stop moisture ingress, if your rental is enclosed between the floor and the surface, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+Alongside a drainage system to prevent water ingress, if the rental has an enclosed gap between floorboards and the ground, a ground water barrier must be installed if it is reasonably practicable to do so.

-The ground-moisture barrier typically a sheet of polythene that is placed over the ground to stop any moisture present in the ground from entering the structure.
-It also helps to prevent from causing damage to the flooring insulation.
+The ground-moisture barrier generally a polythene sheet laid over the ground to prevent any moisture that is present in the ground from entering the property.
+It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection